kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 #### Story 2

 As a repository owner, I don't want to have to validate the execution of common plans/functionality as part of the review process.

-### Implementation Details/Notes/Constraints [optional]

-- Are new tests required for all (code) PRs?
-If fixing a bug, it's re-assuring if you can provide a test that demonstrates it not working, but the level of effort is significantly increased to push code.
-This might be counter productive in trying to encourage developers from contributing.
-- Being able to run the "Test Frameworks" on a running cluster might provide value (e.g. sonobouy), but requires a maturation of that capability and might not be worth the effort

 ### Risks and Mitigations